jharwell/sierra/docs/src/getting_started.rst

    want to change across some range and see how system behavior changes, or doesn't change).
-Which criteria are available to use depends on your :term:`Platform`; if you don't see something suitable, you can :ref:`Define A New Batch Criteria <ln-sierra-tutorials-project-new-bc>`.
+Which criteria are available to use depends on your :term:`Platform`; if you don't see something suitable, you can :ref:`Define A New Batch Criteria <tutorials/project/new-bc>`.

 #.
-Look at the :ref:`ln-sierra-usage-cli` to understand how to invoke SIERRA in
+Look at the :ref:`usage/cli` to understand how to invoke SIERRA in
    general.

 #.
-Look at the :ref:`ln-sierra-usage-examples` to get ideas on how to craft your
+Look at the :ref:`usage/examples` to get ideas on how to craft your
    own SIERRA invocation.
-If you get stuck, look at :ref:`ln-sierra-faq` for answers to common questions.
+If you get stuck, look at :ref:`faq` for answers to common questions.

 #.
 Determine how to invoke SIERRA.
 At a minimum you need to tell it the
    following:

    - What platform you are targeting/want to run on: ``--platform``.
-See :ref:`ln-sierra-platform-plugins` for details.
+See :ref:`plugins/platform` for details.

    - What project to load: ``--project``.
 This is used to: